AGERE-001 Introduction to the Master program in Agricultural, Environmental and resource economics

 - The course be offered in the form of contact teaching

-- Performance in exercises and the quality of the research report is taken in account when the grade is given primarily based on the final exam.
+Performance of group work and quality of presentation is taken in account when the grade is given primarily based on the final exam.